 An accident attorney can also help you seek damages if you were not a passenger on the bus.
 If you were driving a car or a pedestrian at the time of the accident, you may still have a strong claim.

 Many buses are owned or operated by a governmental entity.
 Personal injury claims against government entities are somewhat different than cases against private bus companies.
 According to the Pennsylvania Political Subdivision Tort Claims Act, a government entity within the Commonwealth that is not part of the statewide government can only be held liable for up to $500,000 in total losses per accident, regardless of the severity of the consequences.

 Additionally, if you intend to sue a government entity for damages, you generally have only six months after the accident to formally and properly notify the relevant entity of your impending claim.
 A knowledgeable local attorney can help you keep track of the laws pertinent to your bus accident case.

 When loaded with passengers, buses can be just as heavy as commercial tractor-trailer trucks.
 Buses can cause a comparable amount of damage in a collision with another car.
 Unfortunately, pursuing fair financial recovery after a bus accident in, or near, Hershey is difficult without representation from seasoned legal professionals.

-A Hershey bus accident lawyer from Ostroff Injury Law will be the ally you need to seek the compensation you deserve.
+A Hershey bus accident lawyer from Ostroff Godshall Injury and Accident Lawyers will be the ally you need to seek the compensation you deserve.
 Call our office today for a consultation.